 About Us

-• Roll back the power and authority of the fora and agreements used to implement the EU’s corporate driven trade and investment agenda (WTO, TISA, TTIP, bilateral and regional trade agreements, EU internal trade-related policy, etc.);
+• Roll back the power and authority of the trade deals and trade rules used to implement the corporate driven trade and investment agenda in Europe (bilateral and regional trade agreements of the EU and European governments, EU internal trade-related policy, WTO, plurilateral initiatives and newly emerging forms of trade rules);

 • Expose and challenge the undemocratic nature of EU decision making on trade issues;